-During the perimenopausal phase, women can experience various issues, such as:
+During the perimenopausal phase, you can experience various symptoms, such as:

 - Hot flashes or night sweats

-- Menstrual or bleeding changes with either periods closer together or further apart
+- Menstrual cycle changes (periods either closer together or further apart)

-If you’re experiencing bleeding for more than 10 days or have more than three months between cycles, see your provider to rule out precancerous cells.
+If you’re experiencing bleeding for more than 10 days or have more than three months between cycles, see your doctor to rule out precancerous cells.